DrChooper/teaching/extras/bcftool1.md

 | PSC | 0     | /mnt/s-ws/everyone/SCIEM401/Module_6_Variants/bams/9.sorted.bam  | 0          | 0             | 0        | 0               | 0                 | 0          | 0.0               | 0               | 306         | 125         | 3            |

 ### Analysis of the Results
-1. **Zero Counts in nRefHom and nNonRefHom**: All samples show zero counts for both nRefHom (reference homozygous) and nNonRefHom (non-reference homozygous) - indication that the sample matches the reference genome.
+1. **Zero Counts in nRefHom and nNonRefHom**: All samples show zero counts for both nRefHom (reference homozygous) and nNonRefHom (non-reference homozygous)

 2. **Zero Counts in nHets**: As expected for a haploid genome, there are zero heterozygous sites across all samples.

 3. **Non-Zero Counts in Singleton, HapRef, and HapAlt**:
    - **Singletons**: The presence of singleton variants (variants that are unique to one sample) is unexpected in samples from the same species and may indicate sequencing errors or contamination.
    - **nHapRef and nHapAlt**: These counts reflect the presence of reference and alternate alleles, which is normal.
-However, the discrepancies in singleton and missing data counts suggest potential issues with the data.
+However, the discrepancies (e.g. in nHapAlt --yes or singleton -- not in our case) and missing data counts suggest potential issues with the data.

 4. **Missing Data**: The non-zero counts in the nMissing column for some samples indicate that data is missing for certain sites.
-This could be due to low coverage or poor-quality sequencing and could also be a sign of contamination.
+This could be due to low coverage or poor-quality sequencing and could also be a sign of contamination. (e.g. sample 16)

 ### Conclusion

-Given that these samples are all from the same species, the output should have shown consistent and similar values across all samples with most sites categorized as nRefHom.
-The observed zero counts for nRefHom and nNonRefHom across all samples, along with the presence of singleton variants and missing data, suggest that there may be contamination or sequencing artifacts in the dataset.
+Given that these samples are all from the same species, the output should have shown consistent and similar values across all samples with most sites categorized as nHapAlt (in our case of being haploid).
+The observed zero counts or inconsistencies for nRefHom and nNonRefHom (or in our case nHapRef and nHapAlt) across all samples, along with some missing data, suggest that there may be contamination or sequencing artifacts in the dataset.
 This could result from cross-sample contamination or technical issues during sequencing or data processing.

 ## Cleaned output
 After removing contaminating sequences, the cleaned BAM files were analyzed to compare the variant calls.
 The table below shows the per-sample counts (`PSC`) from the cleaned data.